-In this Squarespace SEO resource, we provide a simple, step-by-step guide that you can follow to ensure that your Squarespace website ranks highly in search results.
+In this Squarespace SEO guide, we provide a list of simple tips that you can follow to ensure that your Squarespace website ranks highly in search results.

 1. Register your site with Google Search Console and Bing Webmaster Tools